TymofiiS/DataScienceBlogPost/README.md

 - Check if project success is correlated with Region
 - Check if project success is related with Technology Type
 - Check if project success is related with Capacity value
-- Find out the most significant parameters of project success-
+- Find out the most significant parameters of project success

 Data source was downloaded from https://www.data.gov.uk/ for educational purposes only.